 Jay Kolls, M.D. is a Professor of Medicine and Pediatrics, Director of the Center for Translational Research in Infection and Inflammation and the John W. Deming Endowed Chair in Internal Medicine at the Tulane University School of Medicine.
 Dr. Kolls is a leader in studying mechanisms of lung host defenses in normal and immunocompromised hosts.
 Dr. Kolls also has a long standing interest to determine if Th17 cells and their cytokine products contribute to airway destruction in cystic fibrosis.
 He earned his medical degree at the University of Maryland and completed his residency training in Internal Medicine/Pediatrics at Charity Hospital in New Orleans.
 After pulmonary sub-specialty training at Louisiana State University and Tulane Health Sciences Center, he completed a research fellowship with Bruce Beutler, MD, at the Howard Hughes Medical Institute, University of Texas Southwestern Medical Center, Dallas.
 Dr. Kolls is a member of the American Society of Clinical Investigation and serves on multiple editorial boards and study sections.
 In addition to his current appointment at Tulane University, Dr. Kolls holds an adjunct appointment as a Professor of Pediatrics and Immunology at the University of Pittsburgh School of Medicine, and was previously the Director of the Richard King Mellon Foundation Institute for Pediatric Research.
 He has also been faculty at Louisiana State University Medical Center, where he served as chair of the Department of Genetics.

-Jeanne Nerbonne, Ph.D. is the Alumni Endowed Professor of Molecular Biology and Pharmacology in the departments of Developmental Biology and Medicine and the Director for the Center for Cardiovascular Research at Washington University School of Medicine.
+Jeanne Nerbonne, Ph.D. is the Alumni Endowed Professor of Molecular Biology and Pharmacology in the departments of Developmental Biology and Medicine, the Co-Director of the Center for the Investigation of Membrane and Excitability Diseases, and the Director for the Center for Cardiovascular Research at Washington University School of Medicine.
 She earned her Ph.D. in Physical and Organic Chemistry from Georgetown University and completed her postdoctoral fellowship at the California Institute of Technology.
 Her research is focused on delineating the molecular, cellular and systemic mechanisms involved in the dynamic regulation of cardiac and neuronal membrane excitability.
 Dr. Nerbonne has made seminal contributions to the understanding of the regulation of voltage-gated ion channels in the cardiovascular and nervous system.
 She also developed a tissue core for human heart samples, which will benefit the entire cardiovascular research community at Washington University.
 She has served on multiple review boards and study sections.
 In 2015 she received the Shining Star Award, Academic Women’s Network, Washington University School of Medicine and in 2007 she received Washington University’s Distinguished Investigator Award.